foundling/programming-with-python/chapters/intro.md

 # Aim of This Book

 If you are new to programming or want to try it out but aren't really sure what it's all about, then this book is for you.
-My goal is to build your fundamental skills and teach you how to use these skills to solve problems that you find interesting.
+My goal is to build fundamental skills in thinking programmatically and to teach you how to apply these skills to problems you find interesting.

 I like to ask myself questions, so here goes a few: